gphotosuploader/gphotos-uploader-cli/.docs/configuration.md

-"keychain"          For OS X keychain support "kwallet"           For KDE Secrets Manager support "wincred"           For Windows credentials support "file"              For encrypted file support - needs interaction to supply a symetric encryption key "pass"              For Password Store support - needs user interaction to supply a GPG pass key
+"keychain"          For OS X keychain support "kwallet"           For KDE Secrets Manager support "wincred"           For Windows credentials support "file"              For encrypted file support - the symetric encryption key is read from the environment variable
+                    `KEYRING_ENCRYPTION_KEY` if it is set, otherwise it is read from the terminal (needs interaction).
+"pass"              For Password Store support - needs user interaction to supply a GPG pass key
 ```